Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Generalized Riemann–Liouville Fractional Derivative

-where $\Gamma$ denotes the gamma function, $m=0$ or $1$ and $n=\lfloor \beta\rfloor+1$, with $\lfloor\cdot\rfloor$ being the floor number. \end{definition} It is worth noting that in Definition \ref{derivative}, the choices of $x$ and $a$ can be arbitrary in $\mathbb R$.
-We also note that, in fact $m$ can be chosen as any nonnegative integer.
-However, since by (\ref{ge:derivative}), for all nonnegative integer $m$ and all real number $x$,
+Note that in Definition \ref{derivative}, the choices of $x$ and $a$ can be arbitrary in $\mathbb R$, and in fact $m$ can be any nonnegative integer.
+According to (\ref{ge:derivative}), however, for any nonnegative integer $m$ and any real number $x$, we have

-it suffices to let $m$ be ranged in $\{0,1\}$ in Definition \ref{derivative}.
-A significant advantage of this definition is that, it generalizes both the left and right Riemann-Liouville fractional derivatives. \begin{remark} ${}_a^m\text{D}_x^\beta$ with $\beta\in\mathbb R_+\backslash\mathbb Z_+$ extends both the left and right Riemann-Liouville fractional derivatives in the following sense: \begin{itemize} \item If $x\ge a$, then by Definition \ref{derivative},
+so it suffices to pick $m$ only from $\{0,1\}$.
+This new proposed fractional derivative generalizes the left and right Riemann-Liouville fractional derivatives to a single form; moreover, it extends the ordinary integer-order derivative. \begin{remark} ${}_a^m\text{D}_x^\beta$ with $\beta\in\mathbb R_+\backslash\mathbb Z_+$ extends both the left and right Riemann-Liouville fractional derivatives in the following sense: \begin{itemize} \item If $x\ge a$, then ${}_a^m\text{D}_x^\beta$ can be rewritten as